How HARP 2.0 Works

 Private Mortgage Insurance (PMI)

 According to HARP 2.0 guidelines, if your existing mortgage does not have private mortgage insurance (PMI), then you are not required to pay PMI on your new loan, regardless of your loan-to-value (LTV) ratio.
 If your existing mortgage has PMI, you are required to have the same level of PMI on your new mortgage.
 This rule applies to mortgages with both borrower-paid PMI and lender-paid PMI.
 You can contact your current lender to determine if you pay PMI on your existing mortgage.
-Additionally, if a lender declines you because you currently pay PMI you should contact other lenders about the HARP 2.0 Program.
+Additionally, if a lender declines you because you currently pay PMI you should contact other lenders about the program.